The sky is blue. The sun is shining. The court is empty. The only thing you’re missing? An outdoor basketball.

-While nothing can beat a good indoor basketball in terms of feel, a good outdoor basketball isn’t far behind.
+Most people would agree that nothing can beat a good indoor basketball purely in terms of feel.

-When it comes to outdoor basketballs, the biggest consideration is the construction material.
+When it comes to outdoor basketballs, the biggest consideration is the construction material used for the cover.

 It would be criminal to play a genuine leather basketball outdoors, so that leaves us with two options: composite leather and rubber.